-Onlive Clock works on latest versions of the major web browsers, including Internet Explorer, Mozilla Firefox, Google Chrome, Safari and Opera.
+Onlive Clock works on latest versions of the major desktop web browsers, including Internet Explorer, Mozilla Firefox, Google Chrome, Safari and Opera.
 Adobe Flash Player is optional and only needed to play content from YouTube and for the radio.

 If you use an YouTube alarm and at the alarm time video will not play for some reason (lost connection to the Internet, the video is deleted or blocked, error, etc.) then after about 20 seconds one of the default sounds will play.